Jeremy Marshall-King

-Jeremy Marshall-King (born 2 December 1995) is a New Zealand professional rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL) and New Zealand at international level.
+Jeremy Marshall-King (born 2 December 1995) is a New Zealand professional rugby league footballer who plays as a for the Dolphins in the National Rugby League (NRL), and New Zealand at international level.

 He previously played for the Canterbury-Bankstown Bulldogs and Wests Tigers in the NRL and represented the Māori All Stars.

 Background

 Marshall-King was born in Whakatāne, New Zealand.
 He is of Māori descent.
-He moved to Sydney, Australia at a young age played junior rugby league for All Saints Toongabbie, before being signed by the Wests Tigers.
+He moved to Sydney, Australia at a young age and played junior rugby league for All Saints Toongabbie, before being signed by the Wests Tigers.

 Marshall-King is the younger brother of New Zealand international Benji Marshall.

 Playing career

 Early career

 In 2014 and 2015, Marshall-King played for the Wests Tigers' NYC team, before graduating to their Intrust Super Premiership NSW team in 2016.